Publications

 PBSR is an annual, peer-reviewed series showcasing original research and creative work on Italy, from prehistory to the present.
 Combining art, architecture, archaeology, and the humanities, it embraces both scholarly and practice-led approaches.
 The series highlights the innovative work of BSR staff and fellows, while welcoming submissions from scholars, artists, and practitioners worldwide.
 With diverse formats and media, PBSR is a dynamic platform for cross-disciplinary research and creative practice, enriching academic and cultural conversations across the UK, Italy, and beyond.
 Fully open access, it makes scholarship freely available worldwide, fostering global dialogue and cross-disciplinary exchange.

-Past issues are available on JSTOR and Cambridge Core.
+Past issues are available on JSTOR.
 Please contact BSR Programmes Manager Courtney Quaintance with any enquiries.

 Latest Events